sampolahtinen/project-myreads/README.md

 # Installation
 1. Download/Clone this repository
 2. Open terminal
-3. Navigate to the project folder with terminal
+3. Navigate to the project folder
 4. Type "npm start" to launch the application